huriyilmaz/visualstudio-docs.tr-tr/docs/debugger/error-debugging-isn-t-possible-because-a-kernel-debugger-is-enabled-on-the-system.md

     dir /ASH
     ```

-2. Not defteri 'Ni kullanarak boot.ini açın ve aşağıdaki seçenekleri kaldırın:
+2. Not Defteri kullanarak boot.ini açın ve aşağıdaki seçenekleri kaldırın:

     ```cmd
     /debug